MrImmortal09/CSITTeam004/Assignment2/Test.md

 TP-IMG-001

 **Test Plan Introduction**
-This test plan outlines the testing approach and strategy for the image/video posting feature of the Instagram clone project.
+This test plan outlines the testing approach and strategy for the image/video posting feature of the Pixello project.
 The purpose of this test plan is to ensure that the image/video posting feature meets the required functionality, performance, and security standards.

 **Test Items**
 - Image/video upload form